Section 4: Breastfeeding Management and Troubleshooting - Good Positioning and Proper Latch

 Frequent breastfeeding should be encouraged.
 It is common for newborns to "wake up" on the second or third day of life and want to go to the breast often.
 They may exhibit cluster feeding behavior, nursing on and off for hours.
 This is normal newborn behavior.

-Baby should be allowed to finish the first breast before switching.
-If only one breast is ‘drained’ per feeding, it is okay.
-This means to wait until baby falls asleep or comes off the breast on his own.
-Time on the breast is not a good indicator, and mothers should be taught to recognize the difference between short flutter sucks (which have their place in stimulating letdown) and deep, jaw-dropping good drinking.
-Milk is only being transferred during the latter, so if baby has a good session of deep sucking and swallowing, then lets go and drops off to sleep, that is a good time to switch breasts.
-But if the baby does only short bursts of flutter sucking, it really doesn’t matter how long that baby is on the breast because little or no milk is being transferred.
-If the baby is gaining weight, then this ‘comfort nursing’ is fine.
+Baby should be allowed to finish the first breast before switching to the opposite breast.
+Babies may feed at both breasts or just one breast per feeding.
+Mother should watch for baby to fall asleep or detach from breast on his own.
+Time on the breast is not a good indicator of effective feeding, and mothers should be taught to recognize the difference between short flutter sucks (which have their place in stimulating letdown) and deep, jaw-dropping good drinking.
+Milk is mainly being transferred during the latter, so if baby has a good session of deep sucking and swallowing, then lets go and drops off to sleep, that is a good time to offer the opposite breast.
+But if the baby does only short bursts of flutter sucking, the baby may not be trasnfering adequate amounts of milk, even for an extended time.
+If the baby is consistently gaining weight, then this ‘comfort nursing’ is not a problem.